Ernestosant/Updated-3D-Human-Body-Shape/readme.md

 # 3D Human Body Reshaping with Anthropometric Modeling

+> **Important Note**: This repository is an updated version of the [original 3D-Human-Body-Shape](https://github.com/1900zyh/3D-Human-Body-Shape.git).
+The original repository was developed for Python 3.5 and had several incompatibilities with newer Python versions and dependencies.
+This version has been adapted to work with Python 3.11 and current Python ecosystem.

 ![creating by deform-based global mapping](https://raw.githubusercontent.com/1900zyh/3D-Human-Body-Shape/master/docs/dg-h.png)

 ### [Conference Paper](https://link.springer.com/chapter/10.1007/978-981-10-8530-7_10) | [Arxiv](https://arxiv.org/abs/2104.01762) | [Demo](https://sites.google.com/view/1900zyh/3dhumanbody)